Péter Boross: Entrepreneurial career (1957–1989)

 Boross started his career in the catering industry as an inspector of stores in October 1957.
 However he was fired because of his past in 1956, and after that worked as a bartender in the Szikla Restaurant at Budapest Zoo and Botanical Garden.
 Some months later he moved to the Széchenyi thermal bath's buffet.
 In September 1958 he became assistant manager in a restaurant at Kőbánya (District X, Budapest).
-He became manager in 1961, his financial conditions stabilized by that time.
+He became manager in 1961, and his financial conditions stabilized by that time.
 Then he also became group leader on trade in goods at the local Catering Company in 1962.
 In this capacity, Boross took part in the organization of tertiary training of professionals in the Hungarian hospitality sector and tourism.

 Through the intercession of József Venesz, the most well-known chef in the Kádár regime, Boross was promoted to Deputy Director of the South-Pest Catering Company in 1965.
 During that time the company had two hundred catering units.
 The New Economic Mechanism, a major economic reform launched in 1968, was a "comprehensive reform of the economic system", creating market relationships among firms.
 On 21 December 1971, Boross became Director of the South-Pest Catering Company.
 He retired from this workplace and became a pensioner on 1 February 1989.

 Political career (1990–2010)

 Government positions (1990–1993)

 He had a longtime friendship with József Antall since the 1950s.
 After the 1990 parliamentary election, when the Hungarian Democratic Forum (MDF) beat the liberal Alliance of Free Democrats (SZDSZ) and formed a government, Prime Minister Antall requested Boross to become Political Secretary of State in the Prime Minister's Office.
 He was appointed to that position on 30 May 1990.
 Less than two months later after his appointment as Secretary of State, Boross was promoted to Minister without portfolio for Civilian Intelligence Services on 19 July 1990.
 In that capacity, he supervised the operations of the Office of National Security (NBH) and the Information Office (IH) internal security intelligence agencies.
 Among his first tasks was the removal of the communist secret service executives.
 The secret service under Boross did not disclose the hypothetic list of twenty-six former counterespionage officers in the III./III. section of the then Ministry of the Interior prior to 1989.
-According to former Prime Minister Miklós Németh, he handed over the list to his successor, József Antall.
+According to former prime minister Miklós Németh, he handed over the list to his successor, József Antall.
 However Boross argued it was an unofficial document with "many inaccuracies and improvisation".